-We are all prisoners of our past, products of our generation and influenced by who we have known and what we have experienced, much of which has been beyond our control.
-Some are worse off than others and just a few are more aware of their blind spots.
-But everyone has a firm belief that an equally intelligent and informed person would disagree with.
+We are all prisoners of our past, products of our generation, and influenced by who we have known and what we have experienced, much of which has been beyond our control.
+Some are worse off than others, and just a few are more aware of their blind spots.
+But everyone believes that any intelligent and well-informed person would disagree with this.

 And this also applies to business.

-There is a famous story about how the railway companies missed a great opportunity.
+Let's bring a famous story about how the railway companies missed a great opportunity.
 They did not understand that they were in the transportation business, not the railroad business.
-They missed the opportunity with the airlines.
+They missed the chances with the airlines.

 In the same way, we must be attentive to how our past experiences and our current business can blind us to new opportunities that we cannot see at the moment.
-“History repeats itself only the actor changes”, as a famous song (La Balada del Pianista - Jose Feliciano) says.
-The multiple complaints, discontent and low level of consumer satisfaction that we glean from our analysis of the solar market in different regions of the world when using our Integration Coefficient IC, tells us that solar companies today have failed to understand that we are in the business of sustainability to avoid the disastrous consequences of climate change and not in the business of renewable energy components.
+“History repeats itself, only the actor changes,” as a famous song says (La Balada del Pianista - Jose Feliciano).
+The multiple complaints, discontent, and low level of consumer satisfaction that we glean from our analysis of the solar market in different regions of the world when using our Integration Coefficient IC tells us that solar companies today have failed to understand that we are in the business of sustainability to avoid the disastrous consequences of climate change and not in the business of renewable energy components.

-And this commercial blindness makes them lose opportunities against organizations that focus on macro objectives that empower the consumer, society and therefore the planet.
+This commercial blindness makes them lose opportunities against organizations focused on macro objectives that empower the consumers, society, and the planet.

 “What you do every day matters more than what you do once in a while.”

-This leads us to understand that it is easy to take this into account one day.
-But it's hard to do over a lifetime.
+This leads us to understand that it is easy to take this into account one day, but it's hard to do it over a lifetime.
 That's why great results rarely come from doing things just once.
-Rather, they come from doing things many times, for a long time and with macro objectives.
+Rather, they come from doing things often, for a long time, and with macro objectives.
 And more when things are done in a disruptive way.

 Do you want to know more about our Integration Coefficient IC?
 We invite you to subscribe to our website.